weiping-bj/Data-Transfer-Cost-on-AWS/Networking/TGW/TGW-EN.md

 ![TGW Cross Region Cost Model](png/03.tgw-x-region.png)

-In the diagram, a company creates resources on AWS N.Virginia region (IAD) and Tokyo region (NRT), and establishes peering attachments between TGWs.
+In the figure, a company creates resources on AWS N.Virginia region (IAD) and Tokyo region (NRT), and establishes peering attachments between TGWs.
 Assuming that in a 1-hour period, instances in the IAD region send 10GB data to instances in the NRT region, and instances in the NRT region sends 5GB data to instances in the IAD region, the total network cost composition is as follows:

 - TGW Attachment hours: 0.05 x 2 (from TGW in IAD) + 0.07 x 2 (from TGW in NRT) = 0.24 $
 - TGW Data processed: 0.02 x 10 (Data Transfer OUT from Instance-1) + 0 x 5 (Data from TGW in NRT) + 0.02 x 5 (Data Transfer OUT from Instance-2) + 0 x 10 (Data from TGW in IAD) = 0.3 $